-Application material must be received no later than JUNE 30, 2020.
+Application materials for SPRING 2021 must be received no later than December 1, 2020.

 The University Library encourages expressions of interest for 1-2 paid positions for 10-15 hours per week during each Spring and Fall CSULB semester, as funding permits (please note that CSULB semester dates do not always correspond exactly to a quarter calendar).